On conformal divergences and their population minimizers: Introduction

-In this generalized setting, our main contribution includes: \begin{itemize} \item the characterization of the right population minimizers for total Bregman divergences; \item the characterization of the right population minimizer for an interesting $L_p$ generalization of total Bregman divergences; \item a proof that conformal divergences are exhaustive for their left population minimizers; \item a proof that total Bregman divergences are exhaustive for their right population minimizers; \item the robustness analysis of the left and right population minimizers for conformal divergences, which generalizes results known for total Bregman divergences \cite{lTB}. \end{itemize} Our contribution also includes results pertinent for clustering, such as (i) a proof that the $(u,v)$-geometric structure sometimes describe an equivalence relation which might be useful in the context of clustering; (ii) a proof that the square loss in $v$-coordinates is the only 1D symmetric conformal divergence in the $(u,v)$ geometric structure; (iii) a discussion on population minimizers for a further extension involving the recently coined scaled Bregman divergences (that generalize Csisz\'ar's $f$-divergences) \cite{svOB}.
+In this generalized setting, our main contribution includes: \begin{itemize} \item the characterization of the right population minimizers for total Bregman divergences; \item the characterization of the right population minimizer for an interesting $L_p$ generalization of total Bregman divergences; \item a proof that conformal divergences are exhaustive for their left population minimizers; \item a proof that total Bregman divergences are exhaustive for their right population minimizers; \item the robustness analysis of the left and right population minimizers for conformal divergences, which generalizes results known for total Bregman divergences \cite{lTB}. \end{itemize} Our contribution also includes results pertinent for clustering, such as (i) a proof that the $(u,v)$-geometric structure sometimes describe an equivalence relation which might be useful in the context of clustering; (ii) a proof that the square loss in $v$-coordinates is the only 1D symmetric conformal divergence in the $(u,v)$-geometric structure; (iii) a discussion on population minimizers for a further extension involving the recently coined scaled Bregman divergences (that generalize Csisz\'ar's $f$-divergences) \cite{svOB}.

 The paper is structured as follows.
 The following Section gives definitions.
+Section \ref{sod} compares the various notions of divergences we consider.
 Section \ref{slp} is devoted to left population minimizers of conformal divergences in the $(u,v)$-geometric structure.
-Section \ref{srp1} studies right population minimizers for conformal divergences, and Section \ref{svc} extends the results to the $(u,v)$ geometric structure.
+Section \ref{srpm} does the same for right population minimizers.
 Section \ref{sro} studies the robustness of the population minimizers and Section \ref{sdis} discusses our results.
 A last section concludes.
-In order not to laden the paper's body, some proofs have been postponed to an appendix in Section \ref{sapp}.
+In order not to laden the paper's body, some proofs are given in an Appendix in Section \ref{appen}.
+The rest of the proofs, not in the published version, appear from page \pageref{subright} in this extended version.